 Residence Hall Conduct Board/Committee on Student Conduct Committee Pre-Hearing

-- The Dean of Students will meet with the charged student(s) prior to the scheduled hearing date upon the student's request.
+- The Director of Student Conduct will meet with the charged student(s) prior to the scheduled hearing date upon the student's request.

 - The purpose of a pre-hearing in Hearing Board cases is to ensure that the student has information about the documentation available to board members.
-At this time, the student may also provide the Dean of Students with the names of any witnesses he/she may want to be brought before the board, and ask any questions they may have about the hearing process.
+At this time, the student may also provide the Director of Student Conduct with the names of any witnesses he/she may want to be brought before the board, and ask any questions they may have about the hearing process.

 Purpose of AppealWhile the process of an appeal hearing with an administrator or the Committee on Student Conduct is fairly similar to the process followed in original administrative or board hearings, there are some key differences.
 These differences include:

 - The purpose of an appeal hearing is to review the decision(s) made by a hearing officer or board.
 Generally, this means that the case will not be re-heard.
 Instead, the board or administrator will review information used in the original hearing as well as any other additional information the student provides in support of their appeal.
 The decision made by the board or administrator hearing the appeal will be made in light of the reason identified for the basis for appeal.